cisco-docs/ltrxar-3100-aci/docs/templates/ndo/schema/bridge_domain.md

 The subnet configuration allows the fabric to manage IP addresses and ARP within the Layer 2 domain without providing routing or default gateway services.

-The VRF `Prod` in this example is defined in a stretched template `Site_AB` which is further detailed under the vrf section.
+The VRF `PROD` in this example is defined in a stretched template `Site_AB` which is further detailed under the vrf section.

 ```yaml
 ndo: